Paul Gosselin (2020)

 Let me summarize my views on what modern evolutionary biology tells us loud and clear — and these are basically Darwin's views.
 There are no gods, no purposes, and no goal-directed forces of any kind.
 There is no life after death.
 When I die, I am absolutely certain that I am going to be dead.
 That's the end of me.
 There is no ultimate foundation for ethics, no ultimate meaning in life, and no free will for humans, either.
 What an unintelligible idea.

 Ruse plays some interesting tricks in this book.
 He seems to enjoy serving up examples of Christians who accepted and admired Darwin’s theory.
 But here’s the thing.
 Were a Christian to take a closer look at the cases Ruse presents generally these will clearly fall into the category of heretics, that is people claiming to be Christians, but denying central articles of faith.
 But the sword Ruse uses here is two-edged, as should one apply the SAME logic and approach to Darwinism, he would be forced to accept Hitler’s Darwinism, which inevitably leads to a link to the Holocaust.
 But there’s a hook here.
 While Christians have a sacred book (the Bible) which encodes the core beliefs of the faith and constitutes the standard to which the individual’s faith is compared, there is no such sacred text for Darwinism, there is no such agreed-upon reference point or standard which a Darwinist MUST meet or face exclusion.
 Of course, while Darwin’s Origin remains a respected text, revered by evolutionists, it is hardly a sacred text to which ALL Darwinists MUST submit.
 Evolutionists make no such demands on themselves.
-To a large extent, Darwinism is an evolving body of doctrine.
+To a large extent, Darwinism is an evolving amorphous body of doctrine.

 As a result, Darwinism is defined only by the huge body of literature (fiction and non-fiction) that Darwinists have produced since The Origin.
-None of it can be logically excluded (there is no basis to do so), even the works of eugenicists such as Darwin’s nephew Francis Galton or any of the pre-WWII scientific racists.
+None of it can be logically excluded (as there is no basis to do so), even the works of eugenicists such as Darwin’s nephew Francis Galton or any of the pre-WWII scientific racists.
 All of these MUST be considered legitimate expressions of Darwinism because there is no agreed upon rational, objective criteria to exclude them.
 Since Evolution has been put on the table by thinkers such as the count de Buffon and Jean-Baptiste de Lamarck, Darwinism has been (and is) an evolving body of doctrine.
 It is a moving target, it offers no sacred text, no doctrinal standard, which could provide a basis for kicking out any heretics.
 There are no clearly defined central articles of Darwinian faith.
 As a result, the “Hitler misused Darwinism” line is nothing more than a cheap damage control ploy.

 So how do Darwinists handle their heresy cases?